 Coopers, Saxham Street

-Recent research has established in the 19th century there was a Coopers farm, in the corner between Rendall Lane and Saxham Street.
-Whether this existed before the 19th century is unknown.
+Richard Bendall and also Recent research has established in the 19th century there was a Coopers farm, in the corner between Rendall Lane and Saxham Street. .
+The land was previously part of Richard Bendalls and Edmund Halls estates, but it is not known when the farm house was built.

 map